 Storing Your Stockpile

-Once you have waterproofed your basement, the supplies still may be subjected to humidity.
+Once you have waterproofed your root cellar, the supplies still may be subjected to humidity.
 To keep this from happening, there are several techniques that you can implement to ensure that your items remain safe at your bug out location.

 Get a Dehumidifier

-There are three different types of dehumidifiers that you can purchase and use in your cellar or basement.
+There are three different types of dehumidifiers that you can purchase and use in your cellar.

 - Desiccant Dehumidifiers: These use silica packets to drain the air of any moisture.
 A Desiccant Dehumidifier is a special kind of dehumidifier that you can purchase to place in the storage area as well.
 This dehumidifier uses the silica gel to remove the humidity.
 It is best used in temperatures that have a low to moderate level of humidity.
 After completing all the repairs necessary for waterproofing your space, using these will be a great addition since you have already ensured the safety of your BOL from the water.